BerrickPhilbin/One-piece-active-directory-lab-finished-project/README.md

 <h2>📝 Step 1: Designing the Organizational Unit (OU) Structure</h2>

-An organized AD structure helps manage permissions, users, and policies.
+To keep the domain clean and manageable, an organized OU structure was created.
-For this project, OUs were named after **One Piece crews** to make the environment more engaging.
+For this themed project, each OU represents a different **One Piece crew**, making the environment both functional and fun.

 **Example OUs Created:**
 - *Straw Hat Pirates*
-- *Red Head Pirates*
+- *Red Hair Pirates*
-- *BlackBeard Pirates*
+- *Blackbeard Pirates*
 - *Beast Pirates*

-These are in place of enterprise departments, like HR, IT, and Accounting departments.
+These take the place of typical enterprise departments such as HR, IT, or Accounting.

 <p align="center">
   <img src="https://i.imgur.com/maTWHhF.png" width="80%" alt="OU Structure" />
 </p>